 Include a Modular Home Addition

-A modular addition is a pre-fabricated room that can be added onto the exterior of the house to create a second story, and they’re popular home expansion projects for single-story buildings like ranch homes.
-These additions run 10-20% cheaper than conventional additions and can be made off-site, saving you from living in a constant construction zone.
+A modular addition is a pre-fabricated room that can be added onto house exteriors to create a second story.
+They’re popular home expansion projects for single-story buildings like ranch homes.
+These additions run 10-20% cheaper than conventional home additions and are made off-site, saving you from living in a constant construction zone.
 Costs vary between $80-$200 per square foot, depending on the size of the addition and where it goes.

 Build a Dormer

 Dormers not only expand your attic and provide much needed light, but they also add major curb appeal and make your home look larger.
 Some homeowners choose to install DIY dormers to increase their attic ceiling space.
-A DIY project will run about $1,800, while professional installation can cost anywhere between $2,500-$20,000.
+A DIY project will run about $1,800, while professional installation can cost anywhere between $4,600 to $16,400.

 Finish Your Basement

-Finishing your basement increases the livable square footage in your home, and it gives you an additional space you can use for a small apartment, a home theater, or an entertainment room.
-The average cost to finish a basement is between $6,500-$18,500 with a return on investment around 69%.
-Just be sure you include emergency windows or a backyard walkout if you plan to use a basement space for bedrooms.
+Finishing your basement increases the livable square footage in your home, and it gives you additional space you can use for a small apartment, a home theater, or an entertainment room.
+The average cost to finish a basement is between $2,800 to $34,000 with a return on investment around 70%.
+Just be sure you include emergency windows or a backyard walkout if you plan to build a basement bedroom.

 Add On to Your Kitchen